-$$g_t = zq_t = z\left(\frac{1}{a_t} - 1\right)$$ Therefore, the further behind the frontier the country is, the higher its productivity growth rate will be.
+$$g_t = zq_t = z\left(\frac{1}{a{t-1}} - 1\right)$$ Therefore, the further behind the frontier the country is, the higher its productivity growth rate will be, conditional on z > 0.
 This fact limits how far behind the frontier a country can fall, because eventually it will get so far behind that its growth rate will be just as large as the growth rate of the frontier, at which point the gap will stop increasing.
-However, if countries do not innovate at all (z = 0), maybe due to poor macroeconomic conditions, legal environment, education system, or credit markets, they will not benefit from technology transfer, but will instead stagnate.
+However, if countries do not innovate at all (z = 0), maybe due to poor macroeconomic conditions, legal environment, education system, or credit markets, or simply due to a low level of capital per effective labor, they will not partake in technology transfers, but will instead stagnate.
 If this situation persists, their productivity level will remain constant and they will diverge from the club of innovating countries.
-Together these two results help to explain the empirical fact that there is a group of countries that are converging to parallel growth paths (i.e. with almost identical long-run growth rates) and another group of countries that are falling further and further behind.
+Together these two results help to explain the empirical fact that there is a group of countries that are converging to parallel growth paths (i.e., with identical long-run growth rates) and another group of countries that are falling further and further behind.
 Notice that even countries that are converging to parallel growth paths are not necessarily converging in levels.
 That is, one country's steady-state proximity to the frontier $a^$ can differ from another's if they have different values of the critical parameters governing the intensity of R&D. This result helps us to account for the fact that there are systematic and persistent differences across countries in the level of productivity.
 That is, convergence in levels is not absolute but conditional.
-In our model, two countries will end up with the same productivity levels in the long run only if they have the same parameter values, but not otherwise.
+In our model, two countries will end up with the same productivity levels in the long run if they share identical parameter values, but not otherwise.